 Fairfax Genealogical Society will hold our annual Fall Fair on November 7, 2015.
 The Legal Genealogist, Judy Russell, will join us to explain how we can add a little law to our genealogical toolkit.
 Additional information, including registration, is available on our Fall Fair page

-The Fairfax Genealogical Society is pleased to announce three upcoming field trips for members.
+The Fairfax Genealogical Society is pleased to announce two upcoming field trips for members.
 Additional details, including registration, for each field trip is available here

 Wednesday, October 28, 2015